briansemrau/godot_box2d/README.md

 - `breaking_enabled`: Lets the joint break when `max_force` and/or `max_torque` are exceeded
 - `free_on_break`: Whether the joint frees itself when broken.
 (This feature may be removed)
 - `max_force` and `max_torque`: Maximum linear force and torque.
 Either can be disabled by setting the property to 0.

+### Flexible Box2DWorld node transformations
+The physics body/fixture transformations are synced to nearest ancestor Box2dWorld node's coordinate space.
+That means that none of your physics objects are transformed into the global space.
+This is more flexible than a global space sync because it means that any transformations ABOVE your Box2DWorld node will 'just work' as expected.
+This also means, you don't need an additional viewport or camera to do things like a HUD layer, while transforming your view of the physics space.
+You can simply move, rotate, and scale your world node, (or any node ABOVE it), like any other node in your scene scene tree, and things will just work as expected.

 # Contributing